Zywave/booster/src/_areas/design-system/components/dropdown-multi-selects.md

 #### Defaulting a selection

-* A dropdown select shouldn't default a selected option.
-If you're confident users will likely choose an option you may consider defaulting to a selection.
+* A Dropdown multi-select shouldn't default a selected option.
+Defaulting a selection only makes sense after a user's selection has been saved and they revisit to update their choice.
 * Sometimes choosing 'none' as an option is necessary, if none of the options are applicable to the user.
 None should appear at the top of the list.

 #### Selection wrapping